archbox-linux/archbox-iso/README.md

 3. run build-customrepo.sh (as normal user)
     this will build all packages from AUR needed to include to iso (listed in packages-aur.lst) and add repo record to pacman.conf
     Hint: may need to enter root password for sudo Warning!
-This needs to build it in a clean chroot (TODO: link here to archwiki about building in chroot) so will take quite a lot of disk space (TODO: write here real numbers!).
+This needs to build it in a clean chroot (TODO: link here to archwiki about building in chroot) so will take quite a lot of disk space (~4Gb).

 4. run prepare-build.sh
     this change owner of profile dir to root and clean up work dir in case of iso rebuild